Trading Leverage Examples & Margin Example & Examples

 = 20:1

-In these 3 cases you can see that though the set is 100:1
+In these 3 cases you as a trader can see that though the set is 100:1

 The used leverage is 100:1, 50:1, 20:1 depending on size of lots traded.

-So Why not Just Choose 10:1 option as the Maximum Leverage Example?
-Because to keep within the suitable risk management guidelines it is even advised that traders use less than this?
+So Why not Just Choose and Select 10:1 option as the Maximum Leverage Example?
+Because to keep within the suitable risk management guidelines/rules it's even advised that traders use than this?

-This question might seem straight forward but it's not, because when you trade you as a trader use borrowed equity referred to as Leverage Example.
-When you borrow capital from anyone or from a bank you must keep a security or collateral to acquire a loan, even if the collateral is depending on monthly deductions from your own salary, same thing with Trading.
+This question might seem straight forward but it is not, because when you trade you as a trader use borrowed money referred to as Leverage Example.
+When you borrow capital from anyone or from a bank you as a trader must maintain a security/collateral to obtain a loan, even if the collateral is depending on monthly deductions from your own salary, same thing with Trading.

-In trading the security is referred to as margin.
+In trading the security is known as margin.
 This is the capital that you deposit with your broker.

-This is calculated in real-time as you trade.
-To keep your borrowed money you must maintain what is known as required capital (your deposit).
+This is calculated in realtime as you trade.
+To keep your borrowed money you as a trader must maintain what is referred to as required capital (your deposit).

 Now if Your Leverage Examples is 100:1

-When trading if you have $1,000 & use leverage ratio 100:1 and buy 1 standard contract for $100,000 your margin on this trade transaction is the $1000 dollars in your account, this is the money that you will lose if your open trade transaction moves against you, the other amount $99,000 that's borrowed, they will close the open trades automatically once your $1,000 has been taken by market.
+When trading if you have $1,000 and use leverage ratio 100:1 and buy 1 standard lot for $100,000 your margin on this trade is the $$1000 in your account, this is the money that you will lose if your open trade moves against you, the other amount $99,000 that's borrowed, they will close the open trade transactions automatically once your $1,000 has been taken out by the market.

-But this is if your broker has set 0% Margin Requirements before liquidating your stock trades automatically.
+But this is if your broker has set 0% Margin Requirements before closing out your trade positions mechanically.

-For 20% requirement before liquidating your stock trade transactions automatically, then your trade transactions will be stopped out once your account balance gets to $200
+For 20% requirement before liquidating your stock trades automatically/mechanically, then your trades will be stopped out once your account balance reaches $200

-For 50 % requirement of this level before liquidating your stock trade transactions automatically, then your trade transactions will be closed once your account balance gets to $500
+For 50 % requirement for this level before liquidating your stock trades mechanically/automatically, then your trades will be closed once your trading account balance reaches $500

-If they set 100% requirement of this level before liquidating your open positions automatically, then your trade transaction will be closed once your balance gets to $1,000: Explanation the trade will close-out as soon as you open it because even if you pay 1 pip spread your account balance will drop to $990 and the needed percent is 100 percent i.e. $1,000, hence your orders will immediately get liquidated.
+If they set 100% requirement for this level before liquidating your open positions automatically, then your trade will be closed once your balance gets to $1,000: Explanation the trade will close-out as soon as you open it because even if you pay 1 pip spread your account balance will drop to $990 dollars & the needed percentage is 100 % i.e. $1,000, thenceforth your open trade orders will immediately get stopped out.

-Most online brokers don't set 100% requirement, but there are those that do set 100% are not appropriate for you at all, select those set 50 percent or 20 percentage margin requirement, in fact, those brokers that set at 20 % are some of the best because the likely-hood they close-out your trade position is reduced as displayed in the example above.
+Most brokers do not set 100% requirement, but there are those that do set 100% are not appropriate for you at all, select those set 50 percent or 20 percentage margin requirement, in fact, those online brokers who set at 20 % are among the best because the likely-hood they close-out your trade is reduced such as displayed in the exemplification laid-out above.

-To know about this level which is calculated by your platform automatically - the MetaTrader 4 Platform will show this as "Indices Margin Requirement", This will be shown as a percent higher the percentage the less likely your trade transactions are to get closed.
+To know about this level which is calculated by your trading platform software mechanically - the MT4 Platform Software will show this as "Indices Margin Requirement", This will be displayed and illustrated as a percent higher the percentage the less likely your trade positions are to get closed.

 For Example if